-Swollen, tender lymph nodes which become abscessed (bubonic plague)
+Swollen, tender lymph nodes which become abscessed, with bubonic plague

 Coughing and sneezing (pneumonic plague)

-Treatment is antibiotic therapy, usually gentamicin or doxycycline.
-Cats should be isolated during this period due to the risk of transmission to humans.
+Treatment is antibiotic therapy, usually, gentamicin or doxycycline, isolate cats during treatment to prevent transmission to humans.

-Y. Pestis can be found in parts of Europe, Africa, North and South America.
+Y. Pestis is found in parts of Europe, Africa, North and South America.

 Also known as rabbit fever, tularemia is a rare bacterial infection caused by Francisella tularensis which can infect more than 100 species of mammal (including humans).
 Cats contract the disease in several ways including eating animals (rodents or rabbits) infected with tularemia.